cobi-bike/Module-Ping/README.md

 ## Installation and Setup

-You can easily deploy the app on you own:
+You can easily deploy the app on your own:

 ### Step 1: Clone repository